openshift-kni/eco-gotests/README.md

 2. Specify absolute path for logs directory like it appears below.
 By default /tmp/reports directory is used.
 > export REPORTS_DUMP_DIR=/tmp/logs_directory

+* Generation Polarion XML reports

+We use polarion library for generating polarion compatible xml reports.
+The reporter is enabled by default and stores reports under REPORTS_DUMP_DIR directory.
+In oder to disable polarion reporter the following needs to be done:
+> export POLARION_REPORT=false

 <!-- TODO Update this section with optional env vars for each test suite -->

 ## How to run